milvus-io/milvus-sdk-java/README.md

 ### Troubleshooting

-- If you encounter the following error when running `MilvusClientExample.java`:
+- If you encounter the following error when running your application:
     ```
     SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".
     SLF4J: Defaulting to no-operation (NOP) logger implementation